dimitri-justeau/niamoto-core/docs/tutorial.rst

 .. code-block:: shell-session

     $ niamoto add_raster --help
-    Usage: niamoto add_raster [OPTIONS] NAME TILE_WIDTH TILE_HEIGHT
+    Usage: niamoto add_raster [OPTIONS] NAME RASTER_FILE_PATH
-                              RASTER_FILE_PATH

       Add a raster in Niamoto's raster database.

     Options:
       --srid TEXT                SRID of the raster.
 If not specified, it will be detected automatically.
+      -t, --tile_dimension TEXT  Tile dimension <width>x<height>
       --help                     Show this message and exit.

 Now let's import a rainfall raster in our Niamoto database:

 .. code-block:: shell-session

-    $ niamoto add_raster rainfall 100 100 rainfall.tif
+    $ niamoto add_raster rainfall rainfall.tif
     Registering the raster in database...
     The raster had been successfully registered to the Niamoto raster database!